-Emotion and embodiment in cognitive agents: From instincts to music
+Emotion and embodiment in cognitive Agents: From instincts to music

-Coutinho, Eduardo ORCID: 0000-0001-5234-1497 and Cangelosi, Angelo
+Coutinho, E and Cangelosi, A

-(2007) Emotion and embodiment in cognitive agents: From instincts to music.
-In: 2007 International Conference on Integration of Knowledge Intensive Multi-Agent Systems, 2007-4-30 - 2007-5-3.
+(2007) Emotion and embodiment in cognitive Agents: From instincts to music In: 2007 International Conference on Integration of Knowledge Intensive Multi-Agent Systems, 2007-4-30 - 2007-5-3.

 1129_coutinho.pdf - Author Accepted Manuscript